 The best AI receptionist is not always the one with the most features.
 In practice, the best choice is the one that matches your workflow, channels, escalation needs, and team capacity.
 Businesses usually get better outcomes when they choose for operational fit first and feature breadth second.

-Start with Your Actual Use Case
+Start With Your Actual Use Case

 Before comparing vendors or platforms, define what you need the AI receptionist to handle first.
 Some businesses need basic FAQ handling.
 Others need lead capture, scheduling, routing, or after-hours first response.
 If the use case is unclear, the buying process becomes vague very quickly.